darekkay/evaluatory/README.md

 Evaluatory comes with two essential improvements:

-- Run checks at **multiple breakpoints** at the same time (e.g. mobile, tablet and desktop).
+- Run checks at **multiple device breakpoints** at the same time (e.g. mobile, tablet and desktop).
 Some accessibility issues appear only at a certain breakpoint.
 - Provide a **visual HTML results page**.

 This project uses a modular architecture, so in the long term it could become an alternative to tools like [webhint](https://webhint.io).